This spooky webquest includes activities on popular Halloween traditions, global celebrations and terrifying tales.

 - What trick did Jack play the following year, and how did he prevent the devil coming down from the tree?

 - What did the Irish call Jack’s ghost?

-- What did the Irish then begin to make and place in their windows and doorways and why?
+- What did people in the British Isles use to make their own lanterns and why?